Key Takeaways

 Is Iron-Free Right for You?
 Quick Decision Guide

-- Choose iron-free if: You're a man over 18, postmenopausal woman, have iron overload concerns, or experience digestive issues with iron
+- Choose iron-free if: You're a man over 18, a postmenopausal woman, have iron overload concerns, or experience digestive issues with iron

-- Consider iron-containing if: You're a woman of childbearing age with heavy menstrual cycles or diagnosed iron deficiency
+- Consider iron-containing if: You're a woman of childbearing age with heavy menstrual cycles or diagnosed with iron deficiency

 - Unsure?
 Track your energy, mood, and overall wellness over 30 days with either formula